 Global Business, Language and Culture

-Segovia students enroll in 2 courses: The World in Turmoil: Global Business and International Relations and Spanish language (Beginner or Intermediate).
+Segovia students enroll in 3 courses: The World in Turmoil, Intermediate Spanish, and Cultural Workshop.

 The World in Turmoil: Global Business and International Relations (CRN: 10410)